 In June 2013, Qatar Rail awarded the $1.82bn Red Line South design-build contract to the consortium led by QDVC, a joint venture between Qatari Diar and France's Vinci Construction Grands Projects.
 The consortium, which includes South Korea's GS Engineering and Construction and Qatar's Al-Darwish Engineering, will design and build a 12.8km dual-tube underground line between Msheireb Station and the New Doha International Airport, as part of the contract.

 A consortium of Austrian contracting firm Porr, Saudi Binladin and HBK Contracting Company was awarded a $2.5bn contract in June 2013 for the design and construction of the Green Line between Msheireb and Al Rayyan Stadium.

 A consortium of Samsung C&T, Obrascon Huarte Lain (OHL) and Qatar Building Company (QBC) won a $1.4bn contract in the same month to build Doha metro's two major stations in Msheireb and Education City.

-In March 2014, FCC-led consortium, including Archirodon (Greece), Yüksel (Turkey) and Petroserv (Qatar), signed a $700m contract to build a 6.97km section of the Red Line along with three elevated stations.
+In March 2014, the FCC-led consortium, which includes Archirodon (Greece), Yüksel (Turkey) and Petroserv (Qatar), signed a $700m contract to build a 6.97km section of the Red Line along with three elevated stations.
 A consortium led by Greek firm Ellaktor, alongside Yapi Merkezi and STFA from Turkey, India's Larsen & Toubro and Qatari company Al Jaber Engineering, was awarded a $3.3bn contract for the design and construction of the Gold Line in April 2014.

 In the same month, the SYSTRA-Parsons joint venture was awarded a €170m project management and work supervision contract for Phase I of the Doha metro.